axsseldz/Tetris/README.md

                                         ~ DESCRIPTION  ~

-We recreate Tetris game by adding new features using MiniWin which is a mini library that provides us with functions to open a window, paint on it and detect the pressure of some keys, which helps us to develop basic games.
+We recreated Tetris game by adding new features using MiniWin which is a mini library that provides us with functions to open a window, paint on it and detect the pressure of some keys, which helps us to develop basic games.

                                         ~ FEATURES ~